Virtual-Coffee/vc-preptember/CONTRIBUTING.md

 #### On GitHub

-1. Click your profile picture on the right top on GitHub.
+1. Click your profile picture on the right top.
 2. Click "Your repositories".
 3. Open the forked repo by clicking on it.
 4. Click the green `<> Code` button.